Categories

 |

-Tagged Alain Delon, Ann Dvorak, Barbara Stanwyck, Bill Murray, Bill Pullman, Billy Wilder, Boris Karloff, Charles Laughton, Christian Petzold, comedy, coming of age, crime movies, documentary, drama, France, George Clooney, Germany, horror, Howard Hawks, Ireland, Italy, Jack Black, Jack Lemmon, James Cagney, Jean Harlow, Joan Blondell, John Wayne, Marlene Dietrich, Mexico, Pre-Code, short film, Sofia Coppola, Syria, Tom Cruise, true crime, William Wellman, women directors
+Tagged Alain Delon, Ann Dvorak, Barbara Stanwyck, Bill Murray, Bill Pullman, Billy Wilder, Boris Karloff, Charles Laughton, Christian Petzold, comedy, coming of age, crime movies, documentary, drama, France, George Clooney, Germany, horror, Howard Hawks, Ireland, Italy, Jack Black, Jack Lemmon, James Cagney, Jean Harlow, Joan Blondell, John Wayne, Marlene Dietrich, Mexico, Pre-Code, short films, Sofia Coppola, Syria, Tom Cruise, true crime, William Wellman, women directors

 |